venkatalokeshanne/lingento-app/SYLLABUS_TABLE_OF_CONTENTS.md

 ### **7. 🗺️ CULTURE (Culture et Société)**
 #### **7.1 Cultural Topics**
-- 7.1.1 French-speaking countries and regions
+- 7.1.1 Countries and regions where the language is spoken
-- 7.1.2 Basic French etiquette and social norms
+- 7.1.2 Basic cultural etiquette and social norms
-- 7.1.3 French cuisine and dining culture
+- 7.1.3 Traditional cuisine and dining culture
-- 7.1.4 French educational system basics
+- 7.1.4 Educational system basics
-- 7.1.5 French holidays and celebrations
+- 7.1.5 Holidays and celebrations
-- 7.1.6 French media and entertainment
+- 7.1.6 Media and entertainment
-- 7.1.7 French lifestyle and daily life
+- 7.1.7 Lifestyle and daily life
-- 7.1.8 French geography and landmarks
+- 7.1.8 Geography and landmarks

 ---